Homological dimension of simple pro-p-Iwahori--Hecke modules: Abstract

 \section{Abstract}

 Let $G$ be a split connected reductive group defined over a nonarchimedean local field of residual characteristic $p$, and let $\mathcal{H}$ be the pro-$p$-Iwahori--Hecke algebra over $\overline{\mathbb{F}}_p$ associated to a fixed choice of pro-$p$-Iwahori subgroup.
 We explore projective resolutions of simple right $\mathcal{H}$-modules.
-In particular, subject to a mild condition on $p$, we give a classification of simple right $\mathcal{H}$-modules of finite projective dimension.
+In particular, subject to a mild condition on $p$, we give a classification of simple right $\mathcal{H}$-modules of finite projective dimension, and consequently show that ``most'' simple modules have infinite projective dimension.